-CASSANDRA LABBEES is an Associate in the Employee Benefits and Executive Compensation practice, in the New York office of Epstein Becker Green.
+CASSANDRA LABBEES is a Member of the Firm in the Employee Benefits and Executive Compensation practice, in the New York office of Epstein Becker Green.
 For more than a decade, she has provided counsel to clients in the financial services and health care industries, corporate clients, and tax-exempt and not-for-profit institutions on a wide range of employee benefit issues involving tax-qualified and non-qualified plans, 401(k) plans, ESOPs, defined benefit plans, the Affordable Care Act (ACA), multiemployer plans, and health and welfare plans.

 - Advises clients on the design, implementation, maintenance, and termination of various types of employee benefit plans, including defined contribution, defined benefit, self-insured and fully insured medical, life, and disability plans as well as employee assistance programs, wellness programs, cafeteria plans, health savings and reimbursement account plans, flexible spending accounts, fringe benefits, severance plans, and other types of compensation and benefit arrangements